BenKaehler/q2-makarsa/joss-paper/paper.md

 Here, we present a QIIME 2 plugin [@Bolyen2019] that will help to infer microbial interactions by using network analysis.

+**q2-makarsa** makes two popular microbial network inference methods, SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid], available to users of the [QIIME 2](https://qiime2.org/) bioinformatics platform and bundles it with a new tool for visualising the inferred networks and producing publication-ready figures.
+By bringing these methods into the QIIME 2 platform, users can take data from laboratory to plot without breaking QIIME 2's distributed provenance tracking, improving scientific reproducibility.
+QIIME 2 also provides users with greater convenience by allowing non-specialists to access tools from, for instance, the [Galaxy](https://usegalaxy.org/) graphical user interface or the command line, rather than from R or Julia, greatly increasing their usability and audience.
+Additionally, by providing users easy access to these competing methods of network inference, users can compare and assess the robustness of network inference on their data.

+# Summary of Functionality

+SpiecEasi
-**q2-makarsa** makes available the functionality of SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid], two popular tools for microbial network analysis, within the QIIME 2 microbiome bioinformatics platform.
-Among currently available microbial network analysis tools, SpiecEasi has been comparatively widely adopted by the microbiome research community and has been cited in over 1000 scientific publications [@google2023].
+has been widely adopted by the microbiome research community and has been cited in over 1000 scientific publications [@google2023].
 SpiecEasi has been rigorously tested and benchmarked against other methods for microbial network analysis and has been shown to perform well across a variety of datasets and scenarios.

-FlashWeave [@tackmann2019rapid] is another new package used for microbial network analysis, and it is gaining popularity and acceptance in the scientific community for its novel algorithm, large-scale analysis, and multinomics integration properties.
+FlashWeave [@tackmann2019rapid] is a newer package used for microbial network analysis, and it is gaining popularity and acceptance in the scientific community for its novel algorithm, large-scale analysis, and multinomics integration properties.
 Both packages are actively